 The House of Androuet – Are you a cheese lover?
 I am!
 If you one as well then you will definitely going to love this place.

-We’ve tried two types of cheese – a blue cheese and gouda cheese.
-The blue cheese is not my favourite usually but I really liked this one, it was very tasty in small portions.
+We’ve tried two types of cheese – blue cheese and gouda cheese.
+The blue cheese is not my favorite usually but I really liked this one, it was very tasty in small portions.

 Poppies Fish and Chips – A busy place, obviously because it’s very good.
 Their fish and chips are the best in London and they are served wrapped in newspaper like they were in the old days.

 The pea puree was also very nice and a great fit for the fish and chips.

 Pride of Spitalfields – A place like no other!
 The Pride of Spitalfields is a local pub serving the best of English beer and cider.

 This place is very authentic and you will find many locals there and also one fat cat.

 That was maybe the most fluffy and adorable cat I have ever seen. (see the picture below, isn’t it?)